The History of Drunk Driving Charges in America

 - Payment of fines and costs that typically exceed $2,000

-Along with the judicial penalties ordered by the court a defendant also faces a number of harsh non-judicial ramifications if convicted of DUI in California, including:
+Along with the judicial penalties ordered by the court a defendant also faces a number of harsh non-judicial ramifications if convicted on a DUI charge in California which may include:

 - Increased insurance rates for several years